thisiskushal31/blog/src/content/markdown/ai-shift-left-security-part2.md

 ## Database Security: Protecting Your Most Valuable Assets

 Your database contains your most sensitive data—customer information, payment details, business logic.
 Here's how to protect it with enterprise-grade security.

+**From Production Experience:** Managing high-availability deployments across MySQL, MongoDB, and Elasticsearch has taught me that automated backup triggers are essential for both disaster recovery and security.
+By ensuring data integrity through automated verification and encrypted backups, you create a resilient system that can recover quickly while maintaining security even during failures.

 **PostgreSQL Security Implementation (Based on PostgreSQL Security Best Practices 2024):**